Aquafaba

 How long does it last?

-Although you can keep an unopened carton in the cupboard for months, once it’s opened, it should be used within a week.
+Although you can keep an unopened carton in the cupboard for months, once it’s opened, it should be used within 4 days.
 If you don’t think you’ll get through it all, pop it in the freezer!

 Do I need to keep it in the fridge?